-The Midcoast Mini Maker Faire is to be held in the Library Amphitheatre on Saturday, September 9, from 11:00 am to 3:00 pm.
+The Midcoast Mini Maker Faire is to be held in the Library Amphitheatre on Saturday, September 8, from 11:00 am to 3:00 pm.
 The Faire is hosted and produced by staff and volunteers of the Camden Public Library.
 The Midcoast Mini Maker Faire is a gathering of not only innovators and tinkerers, but also artists, do-it-yourselfers, craftspeople, and more, in short, any and all “makers” of all ages.
 Over the past several years, the Midcoast Mini Maker Faire has hosted homemade cars, power-assisted bicycles, underwater robots, arduinos, a solar-powered merry-go-round, Lego robots, cyanotypes, giant bubbles, and a full-scale camera obscura.
 This year we have laser engraving, bagpipe making, crazy cool homemade cars, sewing for Malawi, build your own BOSE headphones, and so much more!

 The Camden Public Library is excited to present this festival of invention, creativity, and resourcefulness intended to inspire the current and future generations of makers and entrepreneurs.
 For more information, please contact Cayla Miller at firstname.lastname@example.org